 In Kanban, the team can adapt the work (its progress level – Lean approach) actively to avoid free or over-worked developers, in a way that can be monitored by the managers.

-Regular team meetings.
-One of the bad practices is when the scrum master asks frequent status updates from the team members.
-This is very unnatural to Scrum, since it looks like a micro-management.
+One of the bad practices is when the Scrum master asks frequent status updates from the team members.
+This is very unnatural to Scrum since it looks like a micro-management.
 Scrum needs spontaneous, energetic and involved participation from all team members, with the scrum master defining the time/content and product owner listening in for potential questions and unclearness of stories.
-A good way to abandon this practice is to make standup meetings optional, until the team decides to meet and learn together.
+A good way to abandon this practice is to make standup meetings optional until the team decides to meet and learn together.

-Product owner is also a developer/team lead.
-Product owner should determine the objectives and goals of the project together with the client, and not directing engineering tasks.
+Product Owner should determine the objectives and goals of the project together with the client, and not directing engineering tasks.
 There could be cases where a product owner could be in the advisory board.
 Defining how to do the work does not only wastes the time of a product owner, but also shifts focus away from the final goal.

 Scrum master is the product owner.
 This case is similar to a pirate becoming a captain.
 Aside from daily dashing to the team and immediate lack of direction, the dictating nature of this role does nothing more than interruptions in the Sprint.